 Even the dog doesn’t like the “Dog Days of Summer”.
 Guido is boycotting his lunch because it is just too damned hot.
-He is encouraging us in our effort to get out of Dodge and find cooler surroundings, and really looking forward to our move.
+He is encouraging us in our effort to get out of Dodge and find cooler surroundings.
 At least that is what I am taking from his inactivity and sad face this summer.
 I’m with you Guido, this place is going to the dogs.

 We said goodbye to our precious Guido on Christmas day.
 It was painful and heartbreaking, and we will miss him forever.
 He taught our whole family life’s most lasting lessons with grace and character.
 He was more than a pet, he was a cherished part of our lives.
 Always the King and always the servant, he was one of a kind.